What changes are occurring with your body during the 29th week of pregnancy?

 Tips for mom’s partner

 As your partner is making plans on how to handle her labor and who to have present during the delivery, now would be the time to discuss what role you want to have during the birth.
-As the partner, you can be the sole support person, or you may be interested in hiring a doula to help both of you during the laboring process.
 Some things to think about are:

 - Are you squeamish?

 - Do you want to be the mom’s main support person?